IBM/autopilot/README.md

 Autopilot can be installed through Helm and need admin privileges to create objects like services, serviceaccounts, namespaces and relevant RBAC.

 **NOTE**: this install procedure does NOT allow the use of `--create-namespace` or `--namespace=autopilot` in the `helm` command.
-This is because ou3 helm chart, creates a namespace with a label, namely, we are creating a namespace with the label `openshift.io/cluster-monitoring: "true"`, so that Prometheus can scrape metrics.
+This is because our helm chart, creates a namespace with a label, namely, we are creating a namespace with the label `openshift.io/cluster-monitoring: "true"`, so that Prometheus can scrape metrics.
 This applies to OpenShift clusters **only**.
 It is not possible, in Helm, to create namespaces with labels or annotations through the `--create-namespace` parameter, so we decided to create the namespace ourselves.

 Therefore, we recommend one of the following options, which are mutually exclusive:

-1. use `--create-namespace` with `--namespace=autopilot` in the helm cli AND disable namespace creation in the helm chart config file `namespace.create=false`. **If on OpenShift**, then manually label the namespace for Prometheus with `label ns autopilot "openshift.io/cluster-monitoring"=`.
+- Option 1: use `--create-namespace` with `--namespace=autopilot` in the helm cli AND disable namespace creation in the helm chart config file `namespace.create=false`. **If on OpenShift**, then manually label the namespace for Prometheus with `label ns autopilot "openshift.io/cluster-monitoring"=`.
-2. use `namespace.create=true` in the helm chart config file BUT NOT use `--create-namespace` in the helm cli.
+- Option 2: use `namespace.create=true` in the helm chart config file BUT NOT use `--create-namespace` in the helm cli.
 Can still use `--namespace` in the helm cli but it should be set to something else (i.e., `default`).
-3. create the namespace by hand `kubectl create namespace autopilot`, use `--namespace autopilot` in the helm cli and set `namespace.create=false` in the helm config file. **If on OpenShift**, then manually label the namespace for Prometheus with `label ns autopilot "openshift.io/cluster-monitoring"=`.
+- Option 3: create the namespace by hand `kubectl create namespace autopilot`, use `--namespace autopilot` in the helm cli and set `namespace.create=false` in the helm config file. **If on OpenShift**, then manually label the namespace for Prometheus with `label ns autopilot "openshift.io/cluster-monitoring"=`.

 In the next release, we will remove the namespace from the Helm templates and will add OpenShift-only configurations separately.